What Is Resilience?

 The word resilience comes from the Latin word resilio meaning to turn around, make a leap, or rebound.
 I like to think of resilience as an elastic band that even when stretched and stretched always returns to its initial shape.

-From what I learned, the first studies focused on individuals who found themselves in extreme situations.
+The first studies focused on wellness concentrated on individuals who found themselves in extreme situations.
 For instance, people in concentration camps, homeless children and women who were the victims of violence.

 Nowadays, many disciplines research individuals to broaden our understanding of what allows some individuals to bounce back so effectively.

-Behind every type of resilience, there’s a human story and experience.
+Behind every type of resilience and wellness, there’s a human story and experience.

 Transforming myself from a victim of trauma into being more resilient didn’t happen overnight.